Mirror symmetry and Hitchin systems on DM curves: SYZ Duality: Introduction

 such that for every regular value $x\in Y$ of $\mu$ and $\ck\mu$, the fibers $\mu^{-1}(x)$ and $\ck\mu^{-1}(x)$ are special Lagrangian tori and dual to each other in the sense that there are smooth identifications

 In \cite{Hausel}, Hausel and Thaddeus showed that the moduli spaces of flat connections on a curve with structure groups $\SL_r$ and $\PGL_r$ are mirror partners in the above sense.
-Their work has been extended to the $G_2$ case by Hitchin \cite{Hitchin2} and all semisimple groups by Donagi-Pantev \cite{DP}.
-For the case of parabolic Higgs bundles, Biswas and Dey \cite{biswas dey} proved the SYZ conjecture for complete flag parabolic Higgs bundles with structure groups $\SL_r$ and $\PGL_r$.
-Gothen and Oliveira \cite{GO} gave another proof of the SYZ conjecture for complete flag parabolic Higgs bundles with structure groups $\SL_r$ and $\PGL_r$.
+Their work has been extended to the $G_2$ case by Hitchin \cite{Hitchin2} and to all semisimple algebraic groups by Donagi-Pantev \cite{DP}.
+For the case of parabolic Higgs bundles, Biswas and Dey \cite{biswas dey} proved the SYZ conjecture for full flags parabolic Higgs bundles with structure groups $\SL_r$ and $\PGL_r$.